strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 Routes are OpenShift concept for exposing services to the outside of the OpenShift platform.
 Routes handle both data routing as well as DNS resolution.
 DNS resolution is usually handled using wildcard DNS entries.
-That allows OpenShift to assign each route its own DNS which is based on the wildcard entry.
+That allows OpenShift to assign each route its own DNS name which is based on the wildcard entry.
 Users do not have to anything special to handle the DNS records.
-Don't worry, when you don't own any domains where you can setup the wildcard entires, it can use services such as [nip.ip](https://nip.io/) for the DNS routing.
+But don't worry, when you don't own any domains where you can setup the wildcard entires, it can use services such as [nip.ip](https://nip.io/) for the wildcard DNS routing.
 Data routing is done using the [HAProxy](https://www.haproxy.org) load balancer which serves as the router behind the routes.

-The main use-case of the is HTTP(S) routing.
+The main use-case of the router is HTTP(S) routing.
 The routes are able to do path based routing of HTTP and HTTPS (with TLS termination) traffic.
 In this mode, the HTTP requests will be routed to different services based on the request path.
-However, since Kafka protocol is not based on HTTP, the HTTP features are not very useful for Strimzi and Kafka brokers.
+However, since the Kafka protocol is not based on HTTP, the HTTP features are not very useful for Strimzi and Kafka brokers.

 But luckily the routes can be also used for TLS passthrough.
 In this mode, it uses TLS SNI to determine the service to which the traffic should be routed and passes the TLS connection to the service (and eventually to the pod backing the service) without decoding it.